christavanijzendoorn/JAT/docs/_build/html/_sources/Examples.rst.txt

 Examples
 ----------

-After going through the :doc:`Gettingstarted`: section you can try out the Jarkus Analysis Toolbox with th following examples.
+After going through the :doc:`Gettingstarted`: section you can try out the Jarkus Analysis Toolbox with the following examples.

 1. Single transect
 ====================